BitcoinSchema/1sat-ordinals/README.md

 ```

 ### Transfers
-To transfer ownership, simply send the 1sat output to the intended recipient as you normally would with any utxo while maintaining ordinality of the satoshi being transferred. (i.e. the `n`th satoshi input to the transaction is transferred to the `n`th satoshi output of the transaction)
+To transfer ownership, send the 1sat output to the intended recipient as you normally would with any utxo while maintaining ordinality of the satoshi being transferred. (i.e. the `n`th satoshi input to the transaction is transferred to the `n`th satoshi output of the transaction)

 ```
 i1 - 1sat_p2pkh